MylesScholz/A-Life-Capstone-Project/docs/src/cell_state.md

 - _deathTime (float): the time in seconds when the Cell died
 - _lifespan (float): the time threshold beyond which the Cell has a chance to die
 - _scale (float): the proportion of the Cell's default size that the Cell currently is
+- _nutrientEnergyConversionRate (float): the ratio of nutrients to energy used by Mitochondria and Ribosomes in the Cell when converting between them
 - _homeostasisNutrientCost (float): the cost in nutrients to keep the Cell alive; summed from the maintenance costs of the Cell's CellStructures
 - _reproductionNutrientCost (float): the cost in nutrients expended when the Cell reproduces; summed form the creation costs of the Cell's CellStructures
 - _growthNutrientCost (float): the cost in nutrients per unit area expended when the Cell grows